Federal Work-Study Program

 Work-Study Pay Schedule

-Please note: If time sheets are turned in late, students may not get paid until a later pay date.
+Please note: If time sheets are turned in late on ADP Workforce Now, students may not get paid until a later pay date.

 Work-Study Program Description

-The work-study program at Finlandia University is administered and coordinated by the Office of Financial Aid.
+The work-study program at Finlandia University is administered and coordinated by the Office of Financial Aid and Human Resources.
 The University receives funds each year from the federal government to administer the program and pay the students.

 The work-study program provides part-time jobs for students with financial need, allowing them to earn money to help pay for education expenses.
 The program encourages community service work and work related to the student’s course of study whenever possible.
 It also can be a resume builder by helping a student get their “foot in the door” and gain some valuable experience in a particular field before leaving school.

 Students are paid by the hour and receive a paycheck bi-weekly.
 Wages paid under the program must equal at least the current federal minimum wage but may be higher depending on the type of work, required skills, or experience.
-Finlandia University currently pays a wage ranging from $8.60 to $10.50 per hour.
+Finlandia University currently pays a wage ranging from $9.65 to $11 per hour.
 The number of hours required a week will depend on the size of award the student has received.
-Currently, in order to offer the widest number of students an opportunity to participate, all work-study awards are being given at the amount of $900/semester.
+Currently, in order to offer the widest number of students an opportunity to participate, all work-study awards are being given at the amount of $1,250/semester.

 A STUDENTS WORK-STUDY ELIGIBILITY FOR THE ACADEMIC YEAR IS BASED ON: